forestdb/forestdb.org/models/mindsets.md

 * **ability**: a person may have different degrees of ability in a certain domain.
 This could be a latent or observed variable (i.e. a person may or may not have knowledge of their own degree of ability).

 * **effort**: a person may exert different degrees of effort on a certain task.
 A person probably knows how much effort they exerted in a task, but an outside observer may or may not know.
-An agent probably has control over the degree of effort the exert on a task, and so they can choose between different degrees of effort based on their relative utilities.
+An agent probably has control over the degree of effort they exert on a task, and so they can choose between different degrees of effort based on their relative utilities.

 * **task difficulty**: different tasks have different levels of difficulty.
 The difficulty of a task might be an inherent property of that task, or it might be relative to a person's current abilities or preferences.
 In some situations, a person might be able to choose the difficulty of the task they will do, and in other situations they might not have this choice.
 The level of difficulty might be known or unknown to the person or to an observer.